 Air Tasking Cycle Products:

-Air tasking cycle products are provided or created for each ATO day or event in a campaign:
+Air tasking cycle products are provided for each ATO day or event in a campaign.

 Joint Force Commander Direction & Guidance (JFC D&G) (Created by mission designer)

 When necessary (before an event or a new phase), JFC may see it necessary to provide additional direction and guidance for the overall campaign.
 This will be published in the JFC D&G document.